-In the past two years, 11 local Griffith University students have shared in \$17,000 worth of financial support as part of the Bendigo Bank Paradise Point Community Bank Scholarship Program.
-This program is an investment in education that assists young people commence their tertiary education, strengthens communities for the long term and is a tangible example of the good that banking with us can achieve.
-Applications are now open for the 2020 scholarship program.
+In the past three years, 22 local Griffith University students have shared in \$28,000 worth of financial support as part of the Bendigo Bank Paradise Point Community Bank Scholarship Program.
+This program is an investment in education that assists young people to commence their tertiary education, strengthens communities for the long term and is a tangible example of the good that banking with us can achieve.